passcod/caretaker/index.markdown

 Additionally, anything written in this document can be overriden, added on to, or discarded by a project's own rules.
-(If sufficient differences occur, it is encouraged that the project instead codifies their own model and doesn't use the “Caretaker” name, to avoid confusion.)
+(If sufficient differences occur, it is encouraged that the project instead codifies their own model and doesn't use the “Caretaker” name, to avoid confusion.
+See also the [meta] section.)

 ## Audience
+[audience]: #audience

 From the onset, the Caretaker model positions itself as being for "small to medium" projects.